ROB GRAAFLAND

 Sunday Painting School

 Graafland turned out to be an inspired teacher.
-One of his pupils, the writer Mathias Kemp, wrote in the local newspaper Limburgs Dagblad on 2 November 1956: "His great ability and pedagogic skills earned him quickly high esteem."
+One of his pupils, the writer Mathias Kemp, wrote in the local newspaper Limburgs Dagblad on 2 November, 1956: "His great ability and pedagogic skills earned him quickly high esteem."
 Graafland's teaching was not limited to drawing and painting only, he also educated his pupils about music and literature.
 It was thanks to these lessons that Pierre and Mathias Kemp got acquainted with the work of the Belgian poet Guido Gezelle which would stimulate their literary career a great deal.
 Pierre Kemp remembers in his Prose (Proza 1945) Graafland's "brilliant and inspiring leadership".
 Pierre Kemp signed his early poems (1909-1913) with the pseudonym of Rob.
 Ree, a nom de plume composed of Graafland's first name, Rob, and the second note of the scale.
 A. Gorissen wrote in Mathias Kemp, A Life for Limburg (Mathias Kemp, een leven voor Limburg 1991) about the Stadsteekeninstituut: "Graafland was very good at schooling his pupils morally and intellectually.
 During his lessons he did not only spend time on drawing and painting art but also on music and literature.
 And he was a freethinker who did not refrain from explaining his modern ideas to some of his pupils."
 Although Graafland was raised in the Christian faith, as an adult he turned to some extent away from Christianity and his anti-clerical attitude could not be denied.
 According to Mathias Kemp he was an agnostic.

 Graafland's intuition moulded by his experiences as a teacher at the evening classes in Amsterdam and at the Stadsteekeninstituut enabled him to choose the most talented pupils for this Sunday Painting School.
 To name but a few: Edmond Bellefroid, Alphons Boosten, Pie Coenen, Jean Grégoire, Charles Hollman, Mathias Hul, Henri Jonas, Pierre en Mathias Kemp, Victor Marres, Joep Narinx, Joep Nicolas, Jan en Jos Postmes, Vic Reinders, Willy Schoonhoven van Beurden and Fons Volders.
 They were known as 'The Graafland Class'.
-Apart from the aforementioned unknown venue, the Class also painted in the Augustijnenkerk (Church) in Maastricht and in summer in the countryside 'en plein air', like John Constable.
+Apart from aforementioned unknown venue, the class also painted in the Augustijnenkerk (Church) in Maastricht and in summer in the countryside 'en plein air', like John Constable.
 As from 1911, the lessons were to take place in the Italian garden of Graafland's house at St Pieter nearby Maastricht.

 Dr. Monique Dickhaut described Graafland in Meeting Rob Graafland (Onmoeting met Rob Graafland 2010) as an enthusiastic teacher at the Sunday Painting School, who did not only taught the technical and artistic features of drawing and painting art but got his pupils also acquainted with art and culture in every sense of the word which, as she added, must have been a revelation to these young people most of whom were from working-class families.